FedericoDelussu/EpiMob_Transfer_Entropy/README.md

 - the number of shuffles for the steps of ETE estimate
 - the name of the experiment dataframe in which results are saved

+The Notebook 'example_creating_bivariate_timeseries.ipynb' generates an example time-series which can be provided as input to the Script.

 ### 4. Output_Experiments